-- Transfer the soup to the blender add the cashews and blend until creamy.
+- Transfer the soup to the blender and add the cashews, apple cider vinegar, and mustard, and blend until creamy.
 Work in batches, if necessary.
 Add the steamed broccoli florets, dill, and lemon juice, and pulse until the broccoli is incorporated but still chunky.
 The soup should be thick; if it's too thick, add ½ cup water to thin to your desired consistency.

 - Season to taste and serve the soup in bowls with the roasted broccoli and croutons on top.